 No, I fully accept all of the consensus of mainstream science on the age of the earth, the age of the universe, and the evolution of life

-I do, in the sense of being a great work of literature, that provides the foundation for so much of Western civilization.
-The Old Testament is a complex work of history, philosophy, theology and poetry.
+I do.
+I believe the Bible is the inerrant word of God, inspired by God and written by fallible human beings.
+It is a great work, that provides the foundation for so much of Western civilization.
+The Old Testament is a complex work of literature, history, philosophy, theology and poetry.
 It is not a textbook of science, or history.
-The truth of the Bible cannot be taken from any sort of literal reading, and in fact nobody, including the fundamentalist young earth creationists, take the text literally.
+The truth of the Bible cannot be taken from any sort of literal reading, and in fact nobody, including fundamentalist young earth creationists, take the text literally.
 There are many interpretations of the meaning of every passage of the Old Testament, and no objective way to determine which interpretation is “correct”.
 I generally follow theologians such as John Walton and Roy Clouser in their interpretations.

 I take the New Testament literally as written.
 I believe all of the testimony given in the Gospels and in Paul’s writings are profound truths about Jesus Christ, our savior.